 Manual Handling Risk Assessment Template

 A manual handling risk assessment template is used by managers or shift supervisors to help identify the risk for all workers who perform manual handling, lifting, and carrying of loads.
 This template includes observation tips to assist the supervisor when inspecting workers performing manual tasks.
-Use the color coded risk rating reference to rate the overall risk level of the manual handling activity.
-Perform observations with iAuditor to assess the position of the operative’s hands at the start of the lift and as the lift progresses.
+Use the color-coded risk rating reference to rate the overall risk level of the manual handling activity.
+Perform observations with SafetyCulture to assess the position of the operative’s hands at the start of the lift and as the lift progresses.
 Check the route, distance, and other environmental factors to help identify the manual handling risks.
-Use iAuditor to generate comprehensive web reports even while on site.
+Use SafetyCulture to generate comprehensive web reports even while on site.